ConceptsAutoscaling

 Web Services

-For Fargate web services, Flightcontrol also sets a threshold of 500 requests over the course of 60 seconds, measured twice in a three minute period.
-If this threshold is exceeded, another Fargate instance gets added to your set, up to the maximum number of instances.
+For web services, Flightcontrol also sets a threshold of 500 requests over the course of 60 seconds, measured twice in a three minute period.
+If this threshold is exceeded, another instance gets added to your cluster, up to the maximum number of instances.

 Configuring Autoscaling in the Dashboard